change 3rd quarter 2017 - 4th quarter 2017 for manufacturing

 Preliminary indexes are final when the annual statistics for each industry is released.

-The wage index covers changes in wages of full-time employees in sections from B to S (except K and O) in accordance with the new version of Norwegian industry classification (SIC2007) which is implemented from the 1st quarter of 2009.
-For general information about the transition to the new Standard Industrial Classification click here .
+The wage index covers changes in wages of full-time employees in sections from B to S (except K and O) in accordance with the new version of Norwegian industry classification (SIC2007) which is implemented from the 1st quarter of 2009. .

 Data are collected electronic from companies covered by the quarterly sample.
 Information is obtained on basic salaries, bonuses, irregular payments and working hours of individual employees of the company.
 Overtime payment is not included in the statistics.